Light and fluffy dark chocolate cupcakes that are easy to make, and so delicious. Chocolate lovers will enjoy these!

 Dark Chocolate Cupcakes

-- Line a cupcake pan with paper liners, and preheat the oven to 325 degrees F.
+- Line a cupcake pan with paper liners, and preheat the oven to 325°F.

-- In a small saucepan, combine the chocolate and water, and heat over low, stirring until it melts and is smooth.
+- In a small saucepan, combine 3.5 ounces bittersweet chocolate and 1 cup water, and heat over low, stirring until it melts and is smooth.
 Set aside to cool.

-- In a stand mixer, cream the butter and sugar until pale and creamy.
+- In a stand mixer, cream 4 ounces butter and 1 1/4 cup dark brown sugar until pale and creamy.

-- Add the eggs, one at a time, until just combined.
+- Add 3 large large eggs, one at a time, until just combined.

-- Combine the self raising flour, all purpose flour and cocoa powder in a bowl.
+- Combine 1 1/2 cup self rising flour, 1/2 cup all-purpose flour, and 1/4 cup unsweetened cocoa powder in a bowl.

 - Add the flour mixture gradually until just combined.